blackhatonion/auto_shodan_vnc/README.md

 8. cd auto_shodan_vnc
 9. nano shodann.py (and paste your shodan api-key inside the script and save it)
 10. python3 shodann.py

+Disclaimer: I am not responsible for any damages caused by this program.
+I do not encourage you to connect to people's computer without prior consent, if you do, it is your choice and you are the only one responsible.